polarvis/polarvis.github.io/_pages/joinus.md

 When joining the lab:

-1. Make sure you secure an accommodation well in advance, because it can be difficult to find places in Uppsala.
+1. If you are not already in Uppsala, make sure you start looking for an accommodation well in advance, this can take time.
-1. A currenty faculty member will register you to our internal system.
+1. A current faculty member will register you to our internal systems.
     * Slack (we do not normally use email for communication).
-    * The lab's Git space.
+    * The lab's Git space (please provide your git account).
     * Group storage space.
-1. Follow the Twitter and Facebook accounts, if you use these social media for work. register to our bitbucket.
+1. Follow the Twitter and Facebook accounts of the lab, if you use these social media for work.